markbosky/checks_urls_response_code/README.md

 - Verify partner or vendor availability across global domains
 - Track redirect and uptime behavior across URLs
 - Test API endpoints for availability and latency issues

+## 🧾 License
+This project is licensed under the MIT License.
+You’re free to use, modify, and distribute it with attribution.